 Ranunculus repens

 Common in the vicinity of the city of Kodiak and Bells Flats, this species seems to be especially well-suited for Kodiak's climate and ecosystem.
 It is toxic to grazing animals.
-It completely carpets areas where it is allowed to thrive and is very difficult to eradicate.
+It completely carpets areas where it is allowed to thrive.
+Smaller patches can be controlled with herbicide, but it is very difficult to eradicate larger infestations.

 Yellow Toadflax/Butter & Eggs